glennklockwood/limelead/content/pages/embedded/beaglebone-ai.md

 Since TIDL Python apps have to run as root, you may run into unexpected errors even if you `export PYTHONPATH=/usr/share/ti/tidl/tidl_api` in your `.bashrc`.

+## Issues

+### Random segmentation faults

+I found that TIDL requires you to initialize `Executor` objects before allocating any memory buffers for TIDL devices, but Python will garbage collect these Executors if they fall out of scope.
+This will result in subsequent TIDL calls segfaulting.

+The trick I used to keep Executor objects alive is to keep them in a global dictionary.
+Even though they may not need to be referenced after they are initialized in Python, stuffing them in global variables keeps them from being garbage collected while not requiring they be passed between functions.
+An alternative may be to create a more Pythonic API on top of the official pybind TIDL library.

 ## Assorted Howtos

 Many how-to's are covered on my [BeagleBone Black howto section]({filename}beaglebone.md#assorted-howtos).